sandagolcea/bowling/README.md

 Bowling Game (Makers Academy week5)

 ##What does this button do?
-It count and sum the scores of a bowling game of one player (in Javascript).
+It counts and sums the scores of a bowling game of one player (in Javascript).

 Screenshot: